604adrian/computer-music/README.md

+*I made this project to familiarize myself with javascript dom munipulation.
+So almost all the styling happens in index.js, and there is no css file.*
 # Computer Music
 Do you ever think to yourself: "man, if only I had access to a website with a bunch of buttons that each produce a sound that shares seemingly no relation to the sounds produced by other buttons on the website, then I could be a world-class musician"?